PatrikValkovic/grammpy/README.md

 ## Usage

-First at all, you need to create grammar
+First of all, you need to create grammar

 ```python
 from grammpy import Grammar